NisreenFarhoud/Bash-Cheatsheet/README.md

 ```
   $ tail -50 test.txt
 ```
+###true
+The `true` command will always return the exit status zero to indicate sucess.
+###false
+The `false` command will always return the exit status non-zero to indicate failure.
 ###history
 The `history` command will print out your command line history. <br>
 It is command to use the `grep` command with the `history` command in order to search for a particular command.